HRR Anchor and the TRIPS treadmill test

 • compare the speeds you tested

-• look for the pace that seems steady, sustainable, and economical
+• look for the pace that stays steady, sustainable, and economical

-• avoid choosing the fastest pace just because it feels strong
+• avoid choosing the fastest pace just because it looks strong

-If you have believable calorie data, you can use it as supporting evidence.
+If you have usable calorie data, you can use it as supporting evidence.

 But the real goal is not perfect metabolic certainty.

-The real goal is to identify a baseline pace that feels like your normal economical walking state.
+The real goal is to identify a baseline pace that matches your normal economical walking state.

 Once you find that candidate pace: